phema-team/Phema.Validation/README.md

 Assert.Equal("template", error.Message);
 ```
 - This is a lightweight zero-dependent validation core
-- You can add to `Is` callback any condition tou want or event multiple them (they will join using `OR`)
+- You can add to `Is` callback any condition you want or even multiple of them (they will join using `OR`)
 - You can store validation messages somewhere and pass them to `Add` callback or use extensions
 - In `Errors` property you will find key (Property name or `DataMember` name override) and message (rendered after passing to `Add` callback)
 - You can use parameterized validation messages adding arguments after in `Add` and placeholders ({0}, {1}) in template